-OOB EIRP = acceptable out-of-block EIRP emissions, i.e. emissions into the frequency block of the interfered base station measured after the transmitting antenna in the direction of the antenna boresight.
+MSR

+The parameters for the unwanted emissions of the multi-standard base stations that were used in the studies were taken from the 3GPP standard 37.104 (Version XXX-XX).

+[Note: add the necessary information about MSR, SEMs etc.]

 OOB e.i.r.p. calculations

 OOB EIRP = acceptable out-of-block EIRP emissions, i.e. emissions into the frequency block of the interfered base station measured after the transmitting antenna in the direction of the antenna boresight.